William Lyon Mackenzie King: Germany and Hitler

 In late 1938, during the great crisis in Europe over Czechoslovakia that culminated in the Munich Agreement, Canadians were divided.
 Francophones insisted on neutrality, as did some top advisers like Oscar D. Skelton.
-Imperialists stood behind Britain and were willing to fight Germany.
+Anglophones stood behind Britain and were willing to fight Germany.
 King, who served as his own secretary of state for external affairs (foreign minister), said privately that if he had to choose he would not be neutral, but he made no public statement.
-All of Canada was relieved that the British appeasement at Munich, while sacrificing the rights of Czechoslovakia, seemed to bring peace.
+All of Canada was relieved that the Munich Agreement, while sacrificing the sovereignty of Czechoslovakia, seemed to bring peace.